 Central Washington University's teacher certification program at Highline Community College is designed to meet the needs of time- and place-bound students and the state's need for highly qualified math and science teachers.
-Graduates of this program will earn a baccalaureate degree with teacher certification in Elementary Education and Middle-level Science.
+Graduates of this program will earn a baccalaureate degree with teacher certification in Elementary Education and Middle-level Math.

 This seven-quarter, full-time program is a collaboration between CWU-Des Moines and Highline Community College.
 A cohort of students will begin classes each fall quarter and run continuously including summer quarter.
 Fall through spring quarter classes are held in the late afternoon and early evening; summer schedules vary with daytime classes.
 Students complete the program spring quarter of their second year and are encouraged to use spring quarter to start searching for permanent employment and/or substitute teaching.
 Students who complete the prerequisites in two years at a community college earn teaching certificates in about 21 months.

 Central Washington University's teacher preparation program is accredited regionally and nationally.
-CWU promotes student understanding of scientific concepts relevant to the individual and to society and fosters an appreciation of scientific inquiry Students obtain a broad education covering a variety of content disciplines.
+CWU promotes student understanding of scientific concepts relevant to the individual and to society and fosters an appreciation of inquiry Students obtain a broad education covering a variety of content disciplines.
 Our constructivist teaching philosophy curriculum, and facilities support rich education experience with small class sizes, hands-on experience, regular interaction with expert faculty, and opportunities for research.
 Through cooperative partnerships with local school districts, students have the opportunity to develop practical teaching skills in real classrooms.
-Graduates of this program will become teachers who are leaders in science education reform efforts.
+Graduates of this program will become teachers who are leaders in education reform efforts.

 - Meet CWU's general education requirements through a community college direct transfer agreement (DTA), bachelor's degree, or equivalent from any state accredited college or university.